MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

 ## 3. PlayReady Header (PRH)

-The PlayReady Header (PRH) is used by a client to locate or acquire a license for the piece of content it is stored in.
+The PlayReady Header (PRH) is used by a Client to locate or acquire a license for the piece of content it is stored in.
 It is encoded using UTF-16.

 ### 3.1.
 Version support matrix